pagkly/Zed/Investopedia3/When Specialization Matters.md

 ### Microeconomic Specialization

-Specialization can occur on both the [microeconomic](https://www.investopedia.com/terms/m/microeconomics.asp) level and the [macroeconomic](https://www.investopedia.com/terms/m/macroeconomics.asp) levels.
+Specialization can occur on both the [[microeconomic]](https://www.investopedia.com/terms/m/microeconomics.asp) level and the [[macroeconomic]](https://www.investopedia.com/terms/m/macroeconomics.asp) levels.
 At the individual level, specialization usually comes in the form of career or labor specialization.
 Each member of an organization or economy, for example, has a unique set of talents, abilities, skills, and interests that make her uniquely able to perform a set of tasks.

-Labor specialization exploits these unique talents and places people in areas where they perform the best, helping both the individual, as well as [the overall economy](https://www.investopedia.com/ask/answers/051115/how-does-specialization-help-companies-achieve-economies-scale.asp).
+Labor specialization exploits these unique talents and places people in areas where they perform the best, helping both the individual, as well as [[the overall economy]](https://www.investopedia.com/ask/answers/051115/how-does-specialization-help-companies-achieve-economies-scale.asp).

 If, for example, a single individual excels at math but is not a proficient writer, it benefits both the individual and the community if she pursues a field that relies heavily on mathematics.